 Welcome to our holiday home!

 I love this house year-round, but there's just something special about it during the holidays.
-We moved in in late October of last year, so our holiday decorations went up almost immediately after we moved.
+We moved in in late October of s year, so our holiday decorations went up almost immediately after we moved.
 I've honestly missed them ever since!

 I kind of have a brown and gold thing going inside, so we continue that scheme outside as well.